Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 ### Features of the Report

 - **Navigation panes** added to enhance user experience.
-- **Cards Visuals** used to show Total Loyal Customers, Total Revenue, Total Hotel visitors, Cancellation Rate, No. of Hotel Companies and No. of Agents
+- **Cards Visuals** show Total Loyal Customers, Total Revenue, Total Hotel visitors, Average AVG Daily Rate, Cancellation Rate, No. of Hotel Companies and No. of Agents
-- **KPIs**: Compares the Total Revenue per Year with $500bn target and Loyal Customers per Year with target of 1,000
+- **KPIs**: Compares the Total Revenue per Year with $10 miilion target and Loyal Customers per Year with target of 1,000
 - **Clustered column charts** used to depict Total Visistors during Festive Days and Top Performing Agents by Revenue
 - **Clustered bar charts** showing Total Loyal Customers by each Agent and Total Hotel Stay Length by Year/Season
 - **Line charts** displays the Least Performing Agents by Total Hotel Cancellations and Total Cancellations by each Visitor Type